Audio-Technica ATH-R70x Headphones Review

 Sennheiser HD 600

 The Audio-Technica ATH-R70x and the Sennheiser HD 600 are very similar-performing audiophile headphones.
-While the Audio-Technica have a lower bass extension, the Sennheiser have more accurate treble delivery and a more neutral frequency response.
+While the Audio-Technica have a lower bass extension, the Sennheiser have more accurate treble delivery and a flatter frequency response.
 However, they have a higher clamping force than the Audio-Technica, making them less comfortable to wear for long listening sessions.
 Their passive soundstage also isn't as wide and natural-feeling as the Audio-Technica.

 AKG K712 PRO